MarkusOttela/ot-harjoitustyo/Documentation/02 - Functional Specification.md

    * The user can create meals where the user lists the grams of mealprep and each accompaniment
      * The program will calculate average nutritional values for the mealprep

+4. ~~The user can also express the number of pieces of equal weight ingredients with #<integer> instead of floats that represent grams.~~
+    NOTE: This will be implemented later: the per-unit grams in the ingredient database are not very useful until then.

 **Done: Automatic services**
   * The system prompts the user to enter their daily morning weight